leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

 ofApp::draw() has options for sending fbo, texture or image.<br>
 - Right click on "ofSpoutExample" and "Build".<br>
 You will find "ofSpoutExample.exe" in the "bin" folder.
 Rename it to "SpoutSender.exe".<br>
-- Before opening it, go to the "x64dlls" folder and copy all the dll files to "bin".

 ### Building other examples